SmartAgentProtocol/SmartAgents/YellowPaper.md

 A Smart Agent chat plug-in to wallets will be a means to further the reach of Prompt Rank.

-### EVM Compatable
+### EVM Compatible
-Using Solidity, this allows the Smart Agent Protocol to remain chain agnostic, anchoring agents in a familiar environmment to all EVMs.
+Using Solidity, this allows the Smart Agent Protocol to remain chain agnostic, anchoring agents in a familiar environment to all EVMs.

 ### Repositories
     Main:   https://github.com/SmartAgentProtocol/SmartAgents